High School Students Make a Difference and Take Joy in Doing It

 The goal of Projects Abroad is for the volunteers to be proud of their experiences, and come away feeling that the programs are worthwhile, constructive and sustainable.

-Elayne Badrigian is an editorial assistant for GoNOMAD.com.
-She writes the daily Travel News Notes blog.
+Elayne Badrigian is a former editorial assistant for GoNOMAD.com.
+She now lives and writes in New York City.